The Finance Podcast Launch Checklist: Everything You Need Before Going Live

 Show name legal review.
 No trademark conflicts.
 No implied regulatory claims in the show name.
 Finance companies using names that imply regulatory endorsement or licensure they don’t hold create their own problems.

 Privacy policy update.
-If you’re capturing email addresses for the podcast, or running website analytics on a podcast page, your privacy policy needs to reflect that data collection.
+If you’re capturing email addresses for the podcast or running website analytics on a podcast page, your privacy policy needs to reflect that data collection.

 Guest agreement.
 Before recording any guest, have a signed guest agreement in place.
 It covers content rights, likeness, distribution rights, and what happens if the guest requests changes after recording.
-Finance guests will sometimes request removal of specific statements after recording.
+Finance guests will sometimes request the removal of specific statements after recording.
 Your agreement should address how that’s handled.
 The FCA guidance on financial promotions is the relevant reference for UK-regulated entities.
 US firms should confirm alignment with SEC and FINRA guidance.

 Approval workflow documentation.
 Before you launch, document who reviews episode content, in what order, and what the turnaround expectation is.
 If compliance review takes five business days, that affects your publishing schedule.
 Build it in.
 Do not discover it after you’ve promised your audience a weekly release.